 Orthopedic surgeons and orthopedic billing service providers looking for EHR solutions need to keep in mind the following 3 important points:

-Among all the specialties, it is probably orthopedics and orthopedic surgeons who are on the go most of the time.
+Among all the specialties, it is probably orthopedic and orthopedic surgeons who are on the go most of the time.
 They are either meeting their patients or studying the X-rays of their patients and getting back to them for offering further advice.
-This is indeed a time consuming process, and the need of the day is a solution that lets them to document their observations while on the go.
-Something that is cloud based and can be accessed on the Smartphone or iPad would certainly be handy.
-There are several solutions that can be accessed remotely by orthopedic surgeons and Orthopedics billing companies to make their tasks easier.
+This is indeed a time-consuming process, and the need of the day is a solution that lets them to document their observations while on the go.
+Something that is cloud-based and can be accessed on the Smartphone or iPad would certainly be handy.
+There are several solutions that can be accessed remotely by orthopedic surgeons and Orthopedic billing companies to make their tasks easier.

 According to CMS' Merit-Based-Incentive-Payment system, all practices will be graded on scores ranging from 0 to 100 depending on four important criteria, one of which is clinical documentation.
 The incentives that the practices earn will solely depend on the scores, and if they fail to meet the minimum they may even be penalized.
 All payment adjustments will be paid out only in 2019, which will be determined on the performance throughout 2017.
 Orthopedic surgeons who deserve will certainly get their due.
 However, orthopedic billing vendors should note that it will be difficult to establish the clinical quality of documentation unless EHR is up to date.